-Director (Listening Disorders), Global Listening Centre.
+Director & Chair (Listening Disorders), Global Listening Centre.

 Alan Ehrlich is a Certified Listening Professional.
 Educated in microwave and materials engineering, Mr. Ehrlich initially worked in the area of microwave semiconductor development and then spent most of his career in technology and healthcare marketing and non-profit management.
 Alan R. Ehrlich is the founder of The Center for Listening Disorders Research, a NJ non-profit corporation